 ---|---|

 First session starts at | Set the time you want your first session to start.
 Default selection: Aligns with venue's opening time.
-Custom: Uncheck the default and set a different start time. |
+Note: Uncheck the default and set a different start time. |

 Last session ends at | Set the time you want your last session to end.
 Default selection: Aligns with venue's closing time.
-Custom: Uncheck the default and set a different end time.
+Note: Uncheck the default and set a different end time.
 Note: Sessions times are automatically generated based on session frequency below, session duration set up for the product and the start and end times for your sessions across the day. |

 Session starts every | Set how often sessions start, for example, every 30 minutes.
 Guests will be able to purchase tickets for sessions starting every half hour. |